Employment Probation Period: Small Business Guide (+ Policy Template)

 How to Implement an Employment Probation Period

-To implement a probation period, you’ll need to select the time frame, create your policy, and provide documentation to your staff and new hires.
-You also need to determine what benefits the employee will receive upon hire versus what benefits will wait until after the employment probation period.
-Some benefits should be held until after this period ends, as courts will look for some reason a probation period exists—like the employee receiving some benefit upon completion.
+To implement a probation period at work, you’ll need to select the time frame, create your policy, and provide documentation to your staff and new hires.
+You also need to decide what benefits the employee will receive upon hire versus what benefits will wait until after the employment probation period.

 Step 1: Determine Time Frame

-The most common time frame for a new hire probation period is 60 to 90 days.
-However, you as the employer, can set any time frame you want to fully evaluate whether an employee fits your culture and can do the job—a process that can be sped up when you use a structured interview and better evaluate candidates during the hiring process.
+The most common time frame for a new hire probation period is 30 to 90 days.
+However, you—as the employer—can set any time frame you want so that you can fully evaluate whether an employee fits the company culture and can do the job.
 Below are examples of when each of the following 30/60/90-day time frames makes sense.

-- 30 Days: Thirty days is a good time frame for an employment probation period in an entry-level job, such as food service or retail, where you’ll know fairly quickly if the employee is going to work out.
-For example, if an employee is able to show up on time, display a positive demeanor, get along with co-workers, and master your POS system, they’ll probably demonstrate those traits within the first few weeks.
+- 30 Days is a good time frame for an employment probation period in an entry-level job, such as food service or retail, where you’ll know fairly quickly if the employee is going to work out.
+For example, if an employee can show up on time, display a positive demeanor, and master your POS system, they’ll probably demonstrate those traits within the first few weeks.

-- 60 Days: Sixty days is a good time frame to use as a probationary period in jobs with productivity metrics.
-For example, if you hire workers who must master skills, like assembling furniture, entering data, stocking shelves, or inspecting manufactured goods, you’ll need time for those employees to learn the job.
-After they master the skills, you’ll need additional time to evaluate whether they can meet your hourly or daily productivity goals.
+- 60 Days is a good time frame to use as a probationary period in jobs with productivity metrics.
+For example, if you hire workers who must master skills, like assembling furniture, entering data, or inspecting manufactured goods, you’ll need time for those employees to learn the job.

-- 90 Days: Ninety days is a good time frame to use for new hires in professional roles like managers or sales executives.
-The reason for the longer time frame is that you may want to see how they function in the job, as well as whether they’re able to build relationships, earn business, or motivate their team.
+- 90 Days is a good time frame to use for new hires in professional roles like managers or sales executives.
+The reason for the longer time frame is that you may want to see how they function in the job and whether they can build relationships, earn business, or motivate their team.

 Perhaps the hardest part of implementing a probation period is deciding what you will and will not include during the employment probation period.
 The following benefits generally should be provided upon hire and not wait until after a probation period:

-- Health Insurance: If you have over 50 full-time employees, you must provide health insurance to your employees.
-Some health insurance companies require this to be offered within the first 30 days.
-So even if your company has a 90-day probation period, if your insurance carrier requires you to offer new hires access to healthcare in their first 30 days, you must follow the insurance company’s requirements.
-Check with your carrier to ensure you’re following their policy.
+- Health Insurance: If you have over 50 full-time equivalent (FTE) employees, you must provide health insurance to your employees.
+Some health insurance companies require this to be offered within the first 30 days, so even if your company has a probation period, you may be required to offer new hires access to healthcare.

-A business should consider withholding some benefits and perks until after the probation period is over and it knows the employee can perform the job to its standards.
+A business should consider withholding the major types of employee benefits and perks until after the probation period is over and it knows the employee can perform the job to its standards.
 For instance:

-- Paid Time Off: Paid time off (PTO) in the form of vacation can be withheld until after the probation period.
-Typically, this is done by accrual, wherein the employee will not be eligible to take PTO until after they have accrued their time.
-Be sure you do not include sick leave as part of this policy, as it may violate the laws listed above.
+- Paid time off (PTO): PTO in the form of vacation can be withheld until after the probation period.
+Typically, this is done by accrual, wherein the employee will be ineligible to take PTO until after they have accrued their time.
+Learn more in our PTO policy guide, and be sure you exclude sick leave from this policy, as it may violate labor laws.

 - Life insurance: Life insurance is usually elected and paid for by the employee.
 Even in the case where the employer partially or fully pays for it, you are able to withhold this benefit until after completion of the probation period.

-- Company Perks: Some companies offer unique perks, such as flexible work schedules, half-day Fridays, and incentive bonuses, as part of their employment.
-It is advised to wait until after the probationary period is over to offer these types of benefits, except benefits that every employee receives, like half-day Fridays.
-It would be odd to require new employees to work when the business may be effectively closed.
+- Company perks: Some companies offer unique perks, such as flexible work schedules, half-day Fridays, and incentive bonuses, as part of their employment.
+It is advised to wait until after the probationary period is over to offer these types of benefits.

 All employees, especially those new to your company, should be given a copy of the company handbook, any company policies, job description information, and the tools to complete their assigned jobs.
 This also includes onboarding, training, and access to company resources, as well as all stipulations about a probationary period and its inclusions.